carlba/gdpr/README.md

 # GDPR
 Instructions on how to deregister from various sites in light of GDPR.
-These instructions are gathered from email conversations with the support organizations of the respective company (Mostly swedish sites to begin with )
+These instructions are gathered from email conversations with the support organizations of the respective company (Mostly swedish sites to begin with)

+If you want a site added make an issue or a Pull Request.

 ## Sites